SaveFonta/EloMC/README.md

 - **readxl**: Enable R to read excel files (where the ante-post odds are stored)

-Those should be automatically installed while installing **EloMC**.
+Those should be automatically installed while installing **EloMC**, but if this doesn't happen, I **suggest you to install them beforehand**.

 You can install **EloMC** directly from GitHub using the `devtools` package: